longhorn/website/content/docs/1.1.0/advanced-resources/troubleshooting.md

 ## Troubleshooting guide

-There are a few compontents in Longhorn: Manager, Engine, Driver and UI.
+There are a few components in Longhorn: Manager, Engine, Driver and UI.
 By default, all of those components run as pods in the `longhorn-system` namespace in the Kubernetes cluster.

 Most of the logs are included in the Support Bundle.
 You can click the **Generate Support Bundle** link at the bottom of the UI to download a zip file that contains Longhorn-related configuration and logs.